 Two-thirds of the paintings were for sale and with the war raging in Europe they were being offered at reasonable prices.
-For example, Picasso's Danseuses (1908) for £627, Matisse's Paysage à Collioure (1907) £502, Chirico's The Gladiators (1927) £105, Chagall's Fleurs (1927) £94 and Max Ernst's Le Paysage au Germe de Ble (1934) for £53.
-Not to mention the possibility of buying major works by Cézanne, Gauguin, Van Gogh, Seurat, Bonnard and others.
+For example, Picasso's Danseuses (1908) could have been purchased for £627, Matisse's Paysage à Collioure (1907) for £502, Chirico's The Gladiators (1927) for £105, Chagall's Fleurs (1927) for £94 and Max Ernst's Le Paysage au Germe de Ble (1934) for for £53.
+There was also the possibility of buying major works by Cézanne, Gaugin, Van Gogh, Seurat, Bonnard and others.

-But the NGV, which had an annual income of about £23,000 in 1939, and the AGNSW refused to take advantage of this never-to-be-repeated opportunity.
+But the NGV, which had an annual income of about £23,000 in 1939, and the AGNSW, refused to take advantage of this never-to-be-repeated opportunity.
 Instead, they bought a handful of pictures, most of them overpriced and inferior works by now forgotten British painters.
-The British media haughtily, but not without justification, declared that the AGNSW trustees were "cashed-up philistine colonials [who had been] hoodwinked into buying mediocre European works at inflated prices."
+The British media haughtily, but not without justification, declared that the AGNSW trustees were "cashed-up philistine colonials [who had been] hoodwinked into buying mediocre European works at inflated prices".

-And to rub further salt into the wound, the AGNSW also purchased one painting falsely attributed to Gauguin when, in fact, it was produced by French artist Charles Camoin.
-Henri Matisse and Georges Roualt wrote to the gallery warning them of the mistake but they were ignored.
+To rub further salt into the wound, the AGNSW also purchased one painting falsely attributed to Gaugin when, in fact, it had been produced by French artist Charles Camoin.
+Henri Matisse and Georges Roualt wrote to the gallery warning it of the mistake, but they were ignored.